 When you purchase your NdFeB magnets from BJA Magnetics, you receive the following benefits:

 Improved Corrosion Resistance – The HAST protocol used on uncoated Neodymium Iron Boron magnets can qualitatively reflect the service life of the magnet.
 This test exposes the magnet to 130°C, 95% RH, at 2 ATM for 20 days.
 The magnet is massed before and after the test.
 Our magnets measure a weight loss of less than 3 mg/cm2.
-Competitors’ magnets can lose 10 times this much or more.
+Competitors’ magnets can lose over 10 times more.

 Batch to batch uniformity – The BHmax of our magnets has a Cpk greater than 1.6